The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 Not only does the American four square get its name from its cube-shaped exterior but also from the interior layout.
 The foursquare is generally divided into 4 quarters per floor.
 Smaller four squares the door would be offset to one side and on larger four squares it could be centered or offset.

-The downstairs often has no hallways and the upstairs will have a very short hallway.
-The design of the four square made it very space-efficient.
 In general, the American four square is relatively unadorned compared to the Queen Anne homes that were popular just before the four square colonials.
 While you may see some period details the four square can be quite plain.

 The home often is two stories or even two and a half stories with the hip roof sitting on a knee wall and usually, there is a full staircase leading to the attic.
 Over the years many American Four Square Owners have opted to finish the third floor for additional living space.